valtsu41/bundle-chaos/README.md

 1. Open the terminal and navigate to the root of the mod directory
 2. Put the source bundles you want to use to the directory `Mindustry/core/assets/bundles`
 3. Type `python3 randomiser.py`
+4. Wait.
+It might take some time.
-4. You should have the newly generated random bundles ready!
+5. You should have the newly generated random bundles ready!

 (I made this guide pretty quickly so sorry if there are any mistakes.)